NixOS - A PostgreSQL NixOS container (not Docker)

 nixosConfigurations = {

-postgres-container = inputs.nixpkgs.lib.nixosSystem {
+postgres-container = nixpkgs.lib.nixosSystem {

 system = "x86_64-linux";